 Additionally, we do want to call out the credit score simulator included as part of the subscription, for those who are unfamiliar with such tools, simulators allow customers to see how different financial decisions might potentially impact their credit score, like filing for bankruptcy or paying down credit card balances, taking out a car loan, and more.
 Because this simulator is powered by FICO, the predictions are as accurate as can be expected from tools like this.

-For those looking for an ongoing subscription option, Experian Credit Tracker only provides regular access to reports and scores from Experian.
-Although they set up monitoring to alert you of key changes on the other two bureau’s reports, it falls short of what we look for in a comprehensive credit monitoring solution.
+For those looking for an ongoing subscription option, Experian only provides regular access to reports and scores from Experian.
+Although the company has set up monitoring to alert you of key changes on the other two bureau’s reports, it falls short of what we look for in a comprehensive credit monitoring solution.

 In October of 2015, one of Experian’s servers was hacked and the personal information of an estimated 15 million T-Mobile customers stolen (Experian handled credit checks for T-Mobile).
 Security failures at companies of this size, especially when they provide ID theft protection, are extremely troubling.

-This breach had nothing to do with their credit monitoring customers, but it reflects poorly on Experian’s ability to guard consumer information in general.
+This breach had nothing to do with its credit monitoring customers, but it reflects poorly on Experian’s ability to guard consumer information in general.